 FAQ About Spinal Cord Stimulation

 Does SCS eliminate all the pain?

 People have different reactions to SCS.
-Nevertheless, most patients experience a significant decrease in pain.
+Nevertheless, most patients experience a significant decrease in pelvic nerve pain.

 Can I try the system before the procedure?

 Usually, there’s a trial before the procedure.
 After the trial, you can decide if this treatment is good for you.